Open Enrollment for 2021

 2. Prepare Your Dependent Verification Documents

-If you’ll be adding any dependents – including a spouse or State Registered Domestic Partner (SRDP) – to your medical and/or dental coverage, state law requires that you attach valid dependent verification documentation in Workday.
+If you’ll be adding any dependents – including a child, spouse or State Registered Domestic Partner (SRDP) – to your medical coverage, state law requires that you attach “valid dependent verification documentation” in Workday.
 Take a moment to check out the list of what qualifies as valid dependent verification, scan the documents you plan to use, then save them to a secure computer before beginning to make your Open Enrollment selections.

 - When newly adding a spouse: In addition to adding required dependent verification, you will also need to enter your date of marriage in Workday.

-- If you’ll be selecting a different medical plan than the one you have now, you do not need to attach verification documentation for any dependents that are enrolled in your current medical plan.
+- If you’ll be changing your medical plan, you will need to enroll/re-enroll any dependents on the new plan, but you will not need to attach verification documentation for any dependent enrolled on your current medical plan.

 Understanding what qualifies as valid dependent verification can be confusing.
-Please don’t hesitate to contact the ISC for help in figuring out which document(s) you’ll need to be able to successfully enroll your dependents in your health coverage.
+Please don’t hesitate to contact the ISC for help in figuring out which document(s) you’ll need to attach to successfully enroll your dependents in your health coverage.

-- Visit the Health Care Authority’s (HCA’s) Open Enrollment Webpage: Find 2020 premium costs, summaries of benefits and coverage, online webinars, and other resources for comparing medical and dental plans.
+- Visit the Health Care Authority’s (HCA’s) Open Enrollment Webpage: Find 2021 premiums, summaries of benefits and coverage, online webinars, and other resources for comparing medical and dental plans.